Course Language: English

 Our 3-day certification program is for experienced coaches, leaders, managers, and organizational consultants, who want to help raise the bar in team performance.
 The time is ripe in organizational development to differentiate team coaching from other forms of team or group development and to extend the definition and body of theory and practice of team coaching.

 This 3-day International Systemic Team Coaching course is for executive coaches, organizational consultants, leaders, managers, human resource professionals, and anyone seeking to develop a team coaching perspective of teams.
-Accredited with the ICF for 19 hours CCE

 Why become certified in systemic team coaching?

 Systemic team coaching is the next big step in helping companies lift their team performance.
 But what is team coaching and how is it different from coaching individual team members, team facilitation, team building, team development or action learning sets can only be explained in our 3-day program.